 Fig 3: connection diagram of modified differential protection

 There are 2 phase relay coils (PA and PC) while an earth relay coil (ER) and a balance resistor (BR).
-In case of a phase fault, only PC or PA will get energized, there will be no current at earth relay.
-While in case of an earth fault, earth relay gets energize and issues a trip.
+In case of a phase fault, only the PC or PA will get energized, there will be no current at the earth relay.
+While the case of an earth fault, the earth relay gets energized and issues a trip.

-For small generator, the above-mentioned schemes cannot be used for earth fault protection purpose, as the neutral point of these generators is connected internally, there is no provision for 3 CTs to connect at the neutral point.
+For small generators, the above-mentioned schemes cannot be used for earth fault protection purposes, as the neutral point of these generators is connected internally, there is no provision for 3 CTs to connect at the neutral point.
 Instead of it, balance earth fault protection is used.

 Fig 4: connection diagram of balanced earth fault protection

-The transverse differential protection scheme is used for the detecting inter-turn fault in generators.
+The transverse differential protection scheme is used for detecting an inter-turn fault in generators.